Seren-Hughes/eclipse_protocol/README.md

 This project was planned and managed using agile methodology, utilising GitHub projects and Miro whiteboards.

+### Agile Approach & Story Points

+User stories are estimated using **Fibonacci sequence story points** (1, 2, 3, 5, 8, 13) to reflect the relative effort, complexity, and uncertainty of each task.
+Story points consider:
+- Development time
+- Technical complexity
+- Dependencies on other features
+- Testing requirements

+**Total Project Scope:** 31 user stories across 9 themes and 15 epics, totaling **145 story points**.

+**MVP Scope:** Focus on **Must Have** features to deliver a functional e-commerce platform:
+- **16 Must Have stories = 85 points**
+- Core digital storefront functionality
+- Secure checkout and payment processing
+- User authentication and account management
+- Admin product and order management

+**MoSCoW Prioritization Breakdown:**
+- **Must Have:** 16 stories (85 points) - MVP core functionality
+- **Should Have:** 9 stories (44 points) - Phase 2 enhancements
+- **Could Have:** 8 stories (31 points) - Phase 3 value-adding features
+- **Won't Have:** 2 stories (10 points) - Future consideration

+### Scalability & Future Iterations

+The epic-based structure allows for flexible expansion as the business evolves.
+After MVP delivery, subsequent sprints can address Should Have and Could Have features based on:
+- **Customer feedback** - Prioritize features users request most
+- **Business metrics** - Add functionality that drives conversions
+- **Technical capacity** - Balance new features with technical debt
+- **Market changes** - Adapt to emerging e-commerce trends

+## User Stories by Theme and Epic:

 ### Theme 1: Digital Storefront
 #### Epic 1.1: Browse & Discover Digital Products
 |Story No. |User Story |Story Points |Priority |